-Serving up a blend of French and American cuisine, Savant will be offering a delicious and decadent menu at a reasonable price.
+Serving up a blend of French and American cuisine, Savant offers a delicious and decadent menu at a reasonable price.
 Most entrees will be priced at about $10, like croissant biscuits with gravy and pomme frites with aioli and house ketchup.
-The most expensive item on the menu will be a “caviar bump” a serving of caviar on an edible gold leaf with a shooter of French champagne, which will definitely be a fan favorite.
+The most expensive item on the menu will be a “caviar bump” – a serving of caviar on an edible gold leaf with a shooter of French champagne, which will definitely be a fan favorite.

 Magnet (Fall 2019)

 4848 Grand River Ave., Core City

 Magnet features a ‘vegetable-centric’ menu in the former Magnet Radiator Works building on Grand River.
 The 14-foot exposed ceilings and open kitchen are complimented by a park that owner Philip Kafka is developing on the neighboring property.
 Rotating daily specials or ‘indulgences’ will be added to the vegetable menu, and most of the menu is cooked on an open fire.
 This restaurant has also been getting attention for giving all of its employees a salary – so no tipping here.

 Pernoi (Fall 2019)